wahasa/Fedora/README.md

 ---
 ## Desktop Environment

-on Fedira, run this command :
+on Fedora, run this command :
 > apt update && apt upgrade

 * [Install Desktop Xfce](https://youtu.be/ON_lcUEs5VY)